-In most properties, that gets you into the same Executive or Club lounge as available to guests staying on the Executive/Club floors, while in some hotels – such as the New York Marriott Marquis at Times Square – you'll instead have use of an exclusive Concierge Lounge, to which access can't otherwise be purchased.
+In most properties, that gets you into the same Executive or Club lounge as available to guests staying on the Executive/Club floors, while in some hotels, that's instead the exclusive Concierge Lounge, to which access can't otherwise be purchased.

 With a little over 100 participating hotels worldwide, Shangri-La's Golden Circle program isn't as far-reaching as many of the larger chains, but the scheme's Jade membership tier can be unlocked after only 10 stays or 20 nights each year.

-Covering hotels such as Shangri-La, Hotel Jen, Kerry Hotels and Traders Hotels, Jade members start by enjoying free restaurant breakfast every day of their stay.
+Covering properties such as Shangri-La, JEN hotel, Kerry Hotels and Traders Hotels, Jade members start by enjoying free restaurant breakfast every day of their stay.

 This isn't simply a coffee voucher: at Hong Kong's Hotel Jen, for example, breakfast can be taken at the property's Michelin-awarded on-site restaurant.

-Upgrades are technically to the next-best room type, but being bumped to a room type several categories above the category booked isn't unheard of, particularly during busy times like school holidays when fewer elite members are staying in-house.
+Room upgrades are technically to the next-best category, but being bumped to a room type several categories above the one booked isn't unheard of, particularly during school holidays when fewer elite members are staying in-house.

-Jade members can also nominate three complimentary amenities to be provided in their room with every stay at no charge, ranging from snacks and fruit through to soft drinks, sparkling water and beer, although access to Horizon Club lounges and the like isn't offered unless staying in a room type that includes this – only Diamond members are guaranteed that perk.
+However, access to Horizon Club lounges isn't offered unless staying in a room type that includes this – only Golden Circle Diamond members are guaranteed that perk.

 Sitting in the centre of World of Hyatt's elite tiers, 'Explorist' members gain their stripes after spending 30 nights at Hyatt hotels every year (temporary reduced to 15 nights in 2021).